LIMPIX31/NicordJS/README.md

   console.log('Started!')
 })

-// Declares the class a listener of slash commands
+// Declares the class as a listener of slash commands
 @SlashCommandListener
 class SlashCommands {
   // Declares a method as a command handler